Proportion, Silhouette and Style...

 Looking at the inspiration board (or pile of magazine pages) focus on five pieces.
 Then choose three colors (including black and white, of course) and then choose two more.
 Fabric inspiration?
 Is it wrinkled linen, unlined cashmere, silk, or layers of cotton?
 Identifying the fabrics from the storyboard will give you direction, and lead to a lot less confusion at the fabric store.
 Put together the colors in the fabrics and swatch them.

 Your closet evaluation will give you a good idea about what you need to add to the basic pieces.
-Once you have identified your colors, fabrics, and the clothes which are still great to wear, it will be easy to build the rest.
+Once you have identified your colors, fabrics, and the clothes which are still great to wear, it will be easy to build and re-create.

 FINDING PROPORTION and SILHOUETTE